soc-ucsd/h2_clp/README.md

       S:      Sparsity pattern for the controller  (default: [])

 ## Related paper
-Y. Zheng, L. Fuerier, M. Kamgarpour, N Li.
-On the parameterization of stabilizing controllers using closed-loop responses, in final preparation.
+Zheng, Y., Furieri, L., Kamgarpour, M., & Li, N. (2019).
+On the Parameterization of Stabilizing Controllers using Closed-loop Responses. arXiv preprint arXiv:1909.12346.